NYC Neighborhoods to Know When Relocating to New York

-The famous Roosevelt Island Tramway is found at the northern boundary of the neighborhood, providing aerial transportation to Roosevelt Island and sweeping views of the city.
+The famous Roosevelt Island Tramway is found at the northern boundary of the neighborhood, providing aerial transportation to Roosevelt Island.
 Other attractions include Grand Central Terminal, the Chrysler Building and Bryant Park.

 Hudson Yards is Manhattan’s newest neighborhood, thanks to a large-scale redevelopment program decades in the making.
 Once an underused area containing little more than rail yards and the Jacob K. Javits Convention Center, Hudson Yards is now filled with skyscrapers, high-end shopping, destination dining and a brand new subway station.
 Phase 1 of the project opened to the public in early 2019, while Phase 2 is expected to be completed by 2024.

 The Shops and Restaurants at Hudson Yards house over 100 shops and 25 restaurants, including the work of celebrity chefs like Thomas Keller and David Chang.
 Among the retail shops you’ll find NYC’s first and only Neiman Marcus.

 The neighborhood’s centerpiece and NYC’s newest landmark is Vessel, rising up 16 stories and consisting of 154 flights of stairs, 2,500 steps and 80 landings.
 Next to it is The Shed, dubbed “A new arts center for the 21st Century.”